Have Your Say

 Policies and Bylaws Review

 We are seeking feedback on proposed changes to several of our Policies, Bylaws and Management Plans.
-This consulation is open for submissions from 20 March 2019 until 22 April 2019 and we invite you to have your say.
+This consultation is open for submissions from 20 March 2019 until 22 April 2019 and we invite you to have your say.

 Declaration and Classification of Reserve Land, Spur Street, Te Aroha